-This matter proceeded by way of a written Report to Council dated January 25, 2018 (the "Report").
+This matter proceeded by way of a written Report to Council dated March 27, 2020 (the "Report").
 The Report was forwarded to the Agent for review and to allow the Agent to provide the Council with any further evidence or submissions by way of Addendum.
-The Agent did not respond to the Report.
+On or about April 6, 2020 the Agent provided the AIC with copies of the requested Continuing Education ("CE") certificates, however the certificates were provided beyond the due date indicated in the formal Demand.

-In November, 2017 the AIC conducted audits to verify that the Continuing Education ("CE") credits disclosed on licenesees' renewal applications were correct.
-The AIC randomly selected agents for audit who were pulled from a pool of agents who renewed their certificates of authority from a set period.
-The selected agents were asked to provide proof of CE credits for the past 3 licensing periods.
+In February 2020, the AIC conducted audits to verify that the CE credits disclosed on licensees' renewal applications were correct.
+The auditees were randomly selected from a pool of agents who renewed their certificates of authority for the 2019 licensed period.